Breta01/virtual-warehouse/doc/input_description.md

 # Input Description
-Input should be in form of tabular data (ideally CSV).
+Input should be in form of tabular data (ideally CSV or excel).

 ## Data Structure
 Data consists of 5 tables

 ### XYZ Coordinates
-Describes the positions of locations in warehouse.
+Describes the positions of locations in the warehouse.
 Columns:

 - Location name